U.S. oil-rail flux means no retrofit bonanza for tank car makers

 “Any rail car that operates on the Northeast Corridor - one of the most heavily used and complex railroads in the world - must meet our rigorous safety standards, including appropriate clearances,” an Amtrak spokesman said without elaborating.

-Rail companies, such as BNSF [BNISF.UL], Union Pacific and Canadian National are charging more for the use of the older cars, and fees may rise for all except the newest cars, called DOT 117s.
+Rail companies, such as BNSF, Union Pacific and Canadian National are charging more for the use of the older cars, and fees may rise for all except the newest cars, called DOT 117s.